Code-Institute-Submissions/HiddenGems/README.md

 - Bootstrap for site layout, container code, navbar functions - used throughout for rich content and responsive behaviour.
 - JQuery addon used for rich function searching in order to appropriately target html and CSS for site functionality.
 - GitHub - utilised for cloud backups and project progression.
+MongoDB - used as the non-relational database provider.
 - Realfavicongenerator.net - used to correctly generate site favicons.
 - Mockplus Classic - Used for wireframes of the project - possibly the best free option so far in my opinion.
 - Heroku - for deploying and hosting the application.
+- Creately - used to document the database schema.

 ## Testing